burk-manu/ProjectOne/README.md

 # Project One

+![picture](ProjectOne.picture.png)

+**Project One** is a complex programme with many different functions.
+The majority of these are the calculation functions.
+These are spread over several modules and are grouped together under the name Master Math.
+Project One has a number of other features such as a system console, log files, settings, synchronisable documents and many more.

 **Master Math** is a Python-based educational project that can solve a wide variety of fundamental and complex mathematical problems.
-Designed for students and math enthusiasts, it includes an array of additional features, such as a built-in console, customizable settings, and various extra functions to support learning and exploration.

-![picture](ProjectOne.picture.png)
+It is designed to be used as intuitively as possible and can solve and calculate functions, integrals, logarithms, roots and other mathematical tasks.
+The system can also calculate with constants such as pi or e.

 ## Table of Contents
 - [Features](#features)